juxt/modularity.org/resources/markdown/clean-blog.md

 ## Getting started

-The lein command will create a directory with the name of your project. `cd` into this directory and run `lein run` which will run your blogsite and launch a browser so you can view it.
+The lein command (see below for the actual incantation) will create a directory with the name of your project. `cd` into this directory and run `lein run` which will run your blogsite and launch a browser so you can view it.

 If you prefer to generate the static content instead, use `lein gen`.